 Wondering how all this works?
-You should find most of the answers here – What I’ll need from you, Frequently Asked Questions, and the Timeline for making a video.
+You should find most of the answers on this page:

 What I’ll need from you